jeanamarante/catena/README.md

 #### SINGLE

 Singletons reference object literals, like the append property in CLASS modules.
-If the init method is declared in a SINGLE module, it will be invoked prior to Main being instantiated.
+If the init or postInit method are declared in a SINGLE module, they will be invoked prior to Main being instantiated.

 Here's a list of properties exposed by catena: (Inside SINGLE modules)